arangodb/docs/3.11/foxx-reference-modules-queues.md

 Returns `true` if the queue was deleted successfully.
 If the queue did not exist, it returns `false` instead.
-The queue will be looked up and deleted in the current database.
+The queue is looked up and deleted in the current database.

-When a queue is deleted, jobs on that queue will no longer be executed.
+When a queue is deleted, jobs on that queue are no longer executed.

-Deleting a queue will not delete any jobs on that queue.
+Deleting a queue does not delete any jobs on that queue.

 **Arguments**